splashray/Hng-Next/README.md

-# HNG-stage-1
+# HNG-Next

-Backend Stage 1 Task
+Random testing of Azure